SamH135/MySQL-Database-Project/ReadMe.txt

       view tables, insert values, etc)

     SET UP:
     To set up this project you will need NodeJS installed on your computer.

     In the terminal
     npm install express
     npm install mysql2
     npm install ejs

     npm start

-In BackEnd.js: Modify the database connection block of code to contain information specific to your sql database that you have running on your own machine.
+    Modify the database connection block of code to contain information specific to your sql database that you have running on your own machine.

     host: '127.0.0.1',
     user: 'root',
     password: 'your password',
     database: 'your database name',

 Make sure to store all the .ejs files in a folder called "views" and the .css file in a folder called "public"